raspberrypilearning/memory/en/step_1.md

 ---
 title: Additional information for educators
 ---

+--- no-print ---

-If you need to print this project, please use the [printer friendly version](https://projects.raspberrypi.org/en/projects/memory/print){:target="_blank"}.
+If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/memory/print){:target="_blank"}.

-Use the link in the footer to access the GitHub repo for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.
+--- /no-print ---

+The completed project can be downloaded at [rpf.io/p/memory-get](http://rpf.io/p/memory-get)

 --- /collapse ---